ryomashita/eigen-example/README.md

 The following directories are not included in the repository, but there names are reserved.
 - `build/` : Temporary build directory.
 - `install/` : Temporary install directory.

-If you want to add submodule projects, you need to add the following directories.
-- `lib/` : the root directory of the submodule projects.
-- `extra/` : the root directory of the submodule projects with some dependencies.